MeshCollider/OmniLite/README.md

 * Beta testers for checking the latest pre-release

 All contributors must be OK with releasing their work under the MIT license.

+Changes made to the original MultiBit code will then be merged into the OmniLite code.